This content has been machine translated dynamically.

 Make sure the NetScaler appliance has Internet access and DNS is configured before you use the IP Reputation feature.

 Webroot hosts its reputation database in AWS currently.
 Therefore, the NetScaler appliance must be able to resolve AWS domains for downloading the reputation db.
-Also, firewall must be open for AWS domains.
+Also, the firewall must be open for AWS domains.

 NetScaler appliance must be able to connect to wiprep-rtu.s3-us-west-2.amazonaws.com on port 443 to obtain IP data from AWS.

-Each packet engine requires at least 4 GB to function properly when IP Reputation feature is enabled.
+Each packet engine requires at least 4 GB to function properly when the IP Reputation feature is enabled.

 PI Expressions: The IP Reputation feature can be configured by using PI expressions (NetScaler default syntax expressions) in the policies bound to supported modules such as application firewall and responder.
 Following are two examples showing expressions that can be used to detect whether the client IP address is malicious